Introduction

 Age Requirements and Family Inclusion

 The principal applicant must be at least 18 years old at the time of application.
-One of the advantages of the Malta PR visa is the ability to include qualifying family members, such as a spouse, children under the ages of 18, financially dependent children who are unmarried and under the age of 29, and even parents or grandparents, provided the additional fees are paid.
+One of the advantages of the Malta PR visa is the ability to include qualifying family members, such as a spouse, children under the ages of 18, financially dependent children who are unmarried and under the age of 29, and even dependent parents or grandparents, provided the additional fees are paid.

 Due Diligence Process